rithvikp/autocomp/README.md

    1. Add `conda activate autocomp` to bottom of `~/.bashrc`
 1. Increase `MaxSessions` and `MaxStartups` in `/etc/ssh/sshd_config` to `100` and `100:30:200`, respectively.
 1. Re-source `~/.profile` and `~/.bashrc`.
-1. Install the protobuf compiler and Rust.
+1. Install the protobuf compiler, Rust, and Prometheus.
 1. Clone this repo into the VM
 1. Compile the Scala code by running `./scripts/assembly_without_tests.sh`